astelrastogi/SAiDL-Summer-Assignment-2023/README.md

 ## BONUS

 # Section 2A - Natural Language Processing
-To complete this task, we will follow these steps:
+To complete this task, these steps are required

 1. Data Preparation:

    a.
-Obtain the monolingual English corpus, specifically the English 2021 dataset from the HASOC dataset.
+Obtain the monolingual English corpus HASOC dataset (Hindi 2019).

    b.
-Preprocess the data by performing necessary cleaning steps, such as removing irrelevant characters, punctuation, and normalizing the text.
+Preprocessing the data by removing irrelevant characters, punctuation, and normalizing the text.

 2. Code Mixing:

    a.
 Use a standard translator, such as Google Translate or Microsoft Translator API, to create code-mixed sentences.
-Choose a target language for code mixing, such as Spanish or Hindi.
+Chose Hindi as a target language for code mixing.

    b.
 Apply code mixing to the English sentences from the dataset by translating them into the target language and then translating them back into English, resulting in code-mixed sentences.